37th United States Congress: Two special sessions

-The Senate, a continuing body, was called into special session by President Buchanan, meeting from March 4 to 28, 1861.
+The Senate, a continuing body, was called into special session by President Lincoln, meeting from March 4 to 28, 1861.
 The border states and Texas were still represented.
 Shortly after the Senate session adjourned, Fort Sumter was attacked.
 The immediate results were to draw four additional states "into the confederacy with their more Southern sisters", and Lincoln called Congress into extraordinary session on July 4, 1861.
 The Senate confirmed calling forth troops and raising money to suppress rebellion as authorized in the Constitution.

 Both Houses then duly met July 4, 1861.
 Seven states which would send representatives held their state elections for Representative over the months of May to June 1861.
 Members taking their seats had been elected before the secession crisis, during the formation of the Confederate government, and after Fort Sumter.

 Once assembled with a quorum in the House, Congress approved Lincoln's war powers innovations as necessary to preserve the Union.
-Following the July Federal defeat at First Manassas, the Crittenden Resolution asserted the reason for "the present deplorable civil war."
+Following the July Federal defeat at First Manassas, the Crittenden Resolution asserted the reason for "the present deplorable civil war".
 It was meant as an address to the nation, especially to the Border States at a time of U.S. military reverses, when the war support in border state populations was virtually the only thing keeping them in the Union.

 Following resignations and expulsions occasioned by the outbreak of the Civil War, five states had some degree of dual representation in the U.S and the C.S. congresses.
 Congress accredited Members elected running in these five as Unionist (19), Democratic (6), Constitutional Unionist (1) and Republican (1).

 All ten Kentucky and all seven Missouri representatives were accepted.
 The other three states seated four of thirteen representatives from Virginia, three of ten Tennesseans, and two of four from Louisiana.

-The Crittenden Resolution declared the civil war "… has been forced upon the country by the disunionists of the southern States…" and it would be carried out for the supremacy of the Constitution and the preservation of the Union, and, that accomplished, "the war ought to cease".
+The Crittenden Resolution declared the civil war "... has been forced upon the country by the disunionists of the southern States..." and it would be carried out for the supremacy of the Constitution and the preservation of the Union, and, that accomplished, "the war ought to cease".
 Democrats seized on this document, especially its assurances of no conquest or overthrowing domestic institutions (emancipation of slaves).